terra-ops/terra-app/docs/index.md

 Push a button to get a testing infrastructure.

-## "Apps"
+## "Projects"

-An "App" is your website.
+A "Project" is your website.
 It is the source code for your project.
 Terra knows the git URL and (will) know the available branches and tags.
-Terra will help you update your app from it's upstream repository using git.
+Terra will help you update your project from it's upstream repository using git.

 ## "Environment"